janosh/blog/content/posts/2019-06-11~sticky-active-smooth-toc/sticky-active-smooth-toc.md

 ## Styles

 I include the styles here mostly for completeness and in case you're also using `styled-components`.
-You can boil these down some if you don't need the component to be responsive or adjust to your site's dark theme.
+You can boil these down some if you don't need the component to be responsive or support a dark theme.

 ```js:title=src/components/toc/styles.js
 import styled, { css } from 'styled-components'